Tutankham: Legacy

 Tutankham is included in Konami Classics Series: Arcade Hits for the Nintendo DS (renamed to Horror Maze).
+In May 2024, Hamster released Tutankham as part of the Arcade Archives series for the Nintendo Switch.

 According to Hardcore Gaming 101, Konami's King's Valley (1985) is considered a spiritual successor to Tutankham in Japan.
-It keeps the theme of treasuring hunting in Egyptian tombs and has identical end-of-level music.
+It keeps the theme of treasure hunting in Egyptian tombs and has identical end-of-level music.